 - They fear failure and may hesitate to try new things that could make them happier.

 - Self-care is crucial for them because they can get exhausted by caring for others.

 INTJs need structure and balance in their life to be fully happy.
 They might be inclined to seek satisfaction primarily through work.
 However, they must also make time for friends and hobbies to truly enjoy life.
 Here are some features of INTJ happiness:

 - INTJs typically find joy in setting goals and achieving them.

 - They love making processes and procedures work better.

 - They may tend to dwell on the negative.
 To be happy, they must remember to be grateful.

 - Efficiency makes them happy.
 Clutter and chaos make them unhappy.

 If an INTJ had a project that brought him joy, he would tend to get completely engrossed in it.
-He would block out the world and ignore everyone else while he gleefully forged ahead.
-The INFJ, on the other hand, would also love working on his project but would drop it in a second to cater to someone else.
+He would block out the world and ignore everyone else while gleefully forging ahead.
+The INFJ, on the other hand, would also love to work on his project but would drop it in a second to cater to someone else.

-INFJs feel compelled to study any and all relevant facts when making a decision.
-That combined with trying to anticipate every possible outcome may cause them to feel hopelessly overwhelmed.
+INFJs feel compelled to study any relevant facts when making a decision.
+That, combined with trying to anticipate every possible outcome, may cause them to feel hopelessly overwhelmed.
 Consequently, INFJs often delay making decisions.
-Unfortunately, this trait has a tendency to cause difficulties in their lives.
-Here are some characteristics of INFJ decision making:
+Unfortunately, this trait tends to cause difficulties in their lives.
+Here are some characteristics of INFJ decision-making: